On a blog-Roll

 Sheraton on the Hill at Syracuse University.

-St. Anne’s Catholic church Matteydale New York.
+St. Margaret’s Catholic church Mattydale New York.

 And Burlington of Bridgeport New York for coming to the rescue in a last minute “lost suit coat” debacle.

 On behalf of everyone here at Palmetto Photo 1 wedding photography we appreciate the hospitality extended to us during our stay.